Submitted: 12 December 2017; Revised: 25 January 2018; Accepted: 26 January 2018; Published online first: 7 February 2018

-The European Medicines Agency (EMA) approved its first biosimilar, Omnitrope (somatropin), back in 2006 .
-Since then, EMA has approved 24 biosimilars within the product classes of human growth hormone, granulocyte colony-stimulating factor (G-CSF), erythropoiesis stimulating agent, insulin, follicle-stimulating hormone (FSH), parathyroid hormone, and tumour necrosis factor (TNF)-inhibitor, for use in the European Union (EU).
+The European Medicines Agency (EMA) approved its first biosimilar Omnitrope (somatropin) back in 2006 .
+Since then, EMA has approved 38 biosimilars within the product classes of human growth hormone (HGH), granulocyte colony-stimulating factor (G-CSF), erythropoiesis-stimulating agent (ESA), insulin, follicle-stimulating hormone (FSH), parathyroid hormone, tumour necrosis factor (TNF)-inhibitor and monoclonal antibody, for use in the European Union (EU) .

-Estimated patent and exclusivity period expiry dates for just some of the best-selling biological molecules are shown in Tables 1 for not humanized antibodies, Table 2 for humanized antibodies, and Table 3 for biologicals that are not antibodies.
+Estimated patent and exclusivity period expiry dates for some of the best-selling biological molecules are shown in Tables 1, 2 and 3 for not humanized antibodies, humanized antibodies and biologicals that are not antibodies.

 Although the EU previously defined a period of 10 years data exclusivity, this was revised at the latest review of pharmaceutical EU legislation to the following:

 Ten years if the reference product is centrally approved or application to the centralized procedure has been made before 20 November 2005.
 Or eight years data exclusivity + 2 years market exclusivity + 1 year possible extension if a full dossier is submitted on or after 30 October 2005 via a national procedure or after 20 November 2005 via the centralized procedure .

 The expiration of patents and other intellectual property rights for originator biologicals over the next decade opens up opportunities for biosimilars to enter the market and increase industry competition.
 Price reduction strategies should increase adoption among physicians and patients alike, spurring increases in the biosimilars market share.